jovotech/jovo-framework/integrations/db-mongodb/docs/README.md

 }),
 ```

-- `connectionString`: Specify username, password and clusterUrl.
-Additional parameters can also be added.
-Have a look at the [MongoDB documentation](https://docs.mongodb.com/drivers/node/current/fundamentals/connection/#connection-uri) for more details.
-- `databaseName`: The name of the database we want to use.
-If not provided, use database name from connection string.
-A new database is created if doesn't exist yet.
+- `connectionString`: The URI string used to connect to the MongoDB database.
+Learn more in the [official MongoDB docs](https://docs.mongodb.com/manual/reference/connection-string/).
+- `databaseName`: Name of the [MongoDB database](https://docs.mongodb.com/manual/core/databases-and-collections/#databases).
+Default: `jovo_db`.
-- `collectionName`: A new collection is created with that name if doesn't exist yet.
+- `collectionName`: Name of the [MongoDB collection](https://docs.mongodb.com/manual/core/databases-and-collections/#collections) that stores the user specific data.
+A new collection is created with that name if doesn't exist yet.
+Default: `jovoUsers`.s

-You should specify a database either in `connectionString` or in `databaseName`.
-The second takes precedence.
-The default collection name is `users_all`.

-Note that you can add timeout or other configuration by adding parameters in the `connectionString`.

 ## Advanced Usage